1. TreesAI++ Integrated Climate Resilience Modelling

 Developers:Maksims Abaļenkovs, Ciaron Howell

-2. TreesAI Integrated Climate Resilience Modeling (with IBM Research, Dark Matter Labs, Lucid Minds)
+5. TreesAI Integrated Climate Resilience Modeling (with IBM Research, Dark Matter Labs, Lucid Minds)

-Tech Stack: C++, OpenMP, MPI, NVIDIA CUDA, Python, Perl, NetCDF
+Tech Stack: C, OpenMP, MPI, Python, Perl

 Duration:7 months

-3. Confidential: Database with a Web-Interface (with Cube Thinking)
+6. Confidential: Database with a Web-Interface (with Cube Thinking)

-Developers:Maksims Abaļenkovs, Mark Birmingham, Kinan Bezem
+Developers:Maksims Abaļenkovs, Mark Birmingham

-Tech Stack: MongoDB, Rust, PHP, JavaScript
+Tech Stack: MongoDB, Rust, JavaScript

 Duration:6 months